 A pawnbroker advertises as a secondhand goods shop such as Cash Converters.

-These sharks can charge interest of 35% or more, per month or part thereof.
-In other words, if you borrow $1,000 for 32 days it will cost you $1,700 to repay that loan.
+These sharks can charge fees and interest amounts that are ridiculously high.
 It is for this simple reason that you should avoid pawnbroker loans at all costs.

 Payday lenders fall into the same category.
 A payday lender differs from a pawnbroker as the payday lender gets direct access to your bank account to take the money owed to them.

 You might have seen ads for a company called Aussie Payday Loans.
 They stated on their website that, “Sickness, Bills (sic – I think they are talking about bills with a lower case ‘b’, not a number of men named Bill), past unemployment and unexpected emergencies can cause you to … use savings”.
 Well, um, yes, Aussie Payday Loans, that’s partly why you need savings.
 If you decide to get a loan with these people, please explore the site thoroughly so that you know you will be paying interest at the rate of 20% a fortnight*.

 *Based on 14 day payback period.
 They don’t even state what the charge is if you fail to pay the loan back inside two weeks.

 Another payday lender to rear its ugly head goes by the name of Cash Doctors *Note* – they’ve changed their name to Nimble (the guys who have the stupid ads with the ‘rabbit’).
 A lot of these companies like to avoid talking about interest rates with their products, presumably because they fear people will run a mile when they discover how high those rates are.
 Instead of interest rates they refer to fees.
 The image there on the right is a screen shot I took after an online chat I had with Cash Doctors.
 The line in red is me asking a question that confirms the exorbitant fees they charge.